 Know How To Lock A Deadbolt

 I have deadbolts on all my doors to the outside and is an ideal extra security measure.
 Children need to know how to lock and unlock the deadbolts and any other locks on the doors.
 If an emergency occurs, your children need to quickly get out of the house.
+I have also recently added a lock device on my automatic garage doors, that locks the garage door openers in my car, if an intruder breaks into my car and opens the garage doors.

 Never Answer The Front Door

 My rule is to never answer the front door unless you are positive you know who is there.
 We have become so complacent with so many packages being delivered now in our new life of online shopping, we often don’t think twice about running to the door.
 Set a good example and don’t jump up every time you hear a knock or the doorbell rings.
+With our new “Ring” device, I can view anyone who is at my front door from my iPhone, giving me peace of mind.

 Follow The Escape Plan

 Just as children know and practice the escape plan at school, you should create your own home escape plan for your particular emergencies-hurricanes, floods, power outages, earthquakes, tornadoes or any other disasters.
 Prepare the plan, post it and practice it.
+With the tragedies at recent school shootings, make sure you and your children know the safety plans in place at your schools.

 Know How To Operate The Security System